alexlyttle/asterion/README.rst

     :target: https://github.com/alexlyttle/asterion/blob/main/LICENSE
     :alt: License

+**Note: Development of this project is on hold while I write up my PhD thesis.**

 Fit acoustic glitches present in the radial mode frequencies of solar-like oscillators.

 Do you have some asteroseismic mode frequencies for a particular star?
 Do you want to fit a model to those modes?